-You might be wondering what this means for an organization.
 In a job interview, listening to function words might prove helpful in securing a better fit.
 For example, in a position in which decisiveness is needed, listening for a candidate who avoids “I think” and speaks more assertively could be helpful.
 And as for gender differences, women are more tuned in to their own internal states, indicated by a greater use of first-person and possessive pronouns, like “I” or “mine.”
 Men tend to talk about objects more often, as is evident in a greater use of “a,” “an,” and “the.”

 So the next time an employer or client asks you about the weather, work on appearing more confident – it’s as simple as saying “it’s cold outside” instead of “I think it’s cold outside.”